I Quit Teaching. Now What?

 Looking back, there were a few major factors that led me to give up my teaching career.

 I felt powerless as a classroom teacher.
 When I advocated for my students with special needs, the bureaucracy of the school system seemed to make everything a struggle.
 When I wanted to try something different with my students, we didn't have time.
 School leaders placed too much emphasis was on adhering to specific roles and routines.
 Ensuring that I was practicing effective behavior management strategy was time consuming and anxiety producing.
 It felt like no matter how much experience I gained, my perspective was never valued.
+This constant pressure and lack of agency can contribute to teacher burnout.

 I'd spent years in school and gone into debt to become a special education teacher, yet every day I felt less and less impactful in my classroom.
 I was exhausted, mentally and physically, and I never felt like I was living up to my potential.
 Professional Development programs provided me with innovative ideas that I never felt like could be put into practice in a traditional classroom.
 I knew I wanted to be a problem solver, and that I wanted to contribute to the world in a real and meaningful way.
 Teaching didn't feel like the right way for me to make those contributions.